December 28, 2018

 History has shown that conflict with Longmire Days

 will prevent recouping costs.

 sound production, fairground rental, advertising,

 insurance, and sanitation and security.

-The committee is proud that for fourteen years the
+The committee is proud that for 14 years the Big

 benefit to the community by providing a premier

 musical event in Wyoming and by attracting some of